 Under the Minnesota Medical Marijuana Act, authorized patients with qualifying conditions can use medical cannabis in limited forms for therapeutic purposes.
 While the medical marijuana bill was signed into law in 2014, the list of qualifying conditions has been expanded over the years, making the registry more accessible to patients who need it.
 Medical cannabis in the state is currently only legal in liquid, vaporized, or pill form.

-Wondering how you can start benefiting from the medicinal properties of medical cannabis in Minnesota?
+Are you wondering about How to Get a Medical Marijuana Card in Minnesota?
 Follow the steps below to get your medical marijuana (MMJ) card.

 Further, telephone pharmacist consults and curbside pickup has been implemented by medical cannabis manufacturers.